How many children do you serve?

 Do I need to call ahead when delivering donated items to Operation Breakthrough?

 Operation Breakthrough is always in need of new and used goods for our children and their families.
 Small donations, such as children's clothing and housewares, can be dropped off at the Center.
-Hours for donations are 12:30-3:30 M-F. If you would like to donate larger items please call 816-329-5263 for information on where our warehouse is located and hours of operation.
-Please do not drop items at the front desk.
+Hours for donations are 8:30-5:00 M-F. Please do not drop items at the front desk.

 Can you come to my home and pick up furniture or appliances that I want to donate?

 We ask that you please not drop off any large items at the center.
-If you call 816-329-5263 and leave a message, someone will contact you within 48 hours concerning your items.
+If you would like to donate larger items such as appliances or furniture, please call 816-756-3511 and let them know you would like to speak with someone about pickup or delivery of items.

 Can my child fulfill community service requirements by volunteering at Operation Breakthrough?

 Yes.
 Head Start and Licensing require that children must be at least 14 years of age to volunteer with our children.
-For further information please see the volunteer portion of the website or contact Tasha at 816-329-5233 or email her at Tasham@opeationbreakthrough.org.
+For further information please see our Volunteer page on our website or email email@example.com.
+Lindsay Stodden, our Volunteer Coordinator, will get back to you.

 How can I help?